SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       not need `VACUUM` at all.
 Provided for table only.

-      This map stores 2 bits for every page in the table main fork, the first bit is set if this page only contain up-to-date tuples.
+      This map stores 2 bits for every page in the table main fork, the first bit is set if this page only contains up-to-date tuples.
 The second bit is set if all the tuples in this page are dead.

       If the first bit of a page is set, the `VACUUM` does not need to clean it.